 Because warrants are issued by judges, another place to check is the Summit County Court Records Department.
 The phone number for the Summit County Court Clerk’s Office is 970-453-2272.

-How To Conduct a Summit County Probation Record Search
+How To Run a Summit County Probation Record Search

 Probation is a form of sentence that is served outside of jail and generally requires the person in custody to report to a probation officer and comply with various conditions.
 Adult probation records are Summit County public records and accessible to members of the public.
 Juvenile probation records are confidential.